Adding network services to the default network services list

 |Article:HOWTO81166|||||Created: 2012-10-24|||||Updated: 2014-09-21|||||Article URL http://www.symantec.com/docs/HOWTO81166|

 Network services let networked computers send and receive messages, share files, and print.
 You can create a firewall rule that allows or blocks network services.

 The network services list eliminates the need to retype protocols and ports for the firewall rules that you create to block or allow network services.
 When you create a firewall rule, you can select a network service from a default list of commonly used network services.
 You can also add network services to the default list.
 However, you need to be familiar with the type of protocol and the ports that it uses.

 IPv4 and IPv6 are the two network layer protocols that are used on the Internet.
 The firewall blocks the attacks that travel through IPv4, but not through IPv6.
-If you install the client on the computers that run Microsoft Vista, thelist includes several default rules that block the Ethernet protocol type of IPv6.
+If you install the client on the computers that run Windows Vista, thelist includes several default rules that block the Ethernet protocol type of IPv6.
 If you remove the default rules, you must create a rule that blocks IPv6.

 You can add a custom network service through a firewall rule.
 However, that network service is not added to the default list.
 You cannot access the custom network service from any other rule.